codeyong030701/FinCoV/README.md

 | LH | 70.81 | 77.45 | 89.37 | 83.22 |
 | **Both** | **67.89** | **74.93** | **89.25** | **82.30** |

-## Note

-This repository provides the code for reproducing the main FinCov results reported on the PIG dataset.
-The PIG dataset and comparison-model implementations are not included.